 Start off your House on the Rock visit at the Infinity Room.
 Walk the 218-foot-long glass hallway to the end, until you’re jutting out 156 feet above the forest, staring into eternity.

-Next, face the menacing grins from the devilish creatures on the indoor carousel.
+Next, face the menacing grins of the devilish creatures on the indoor carousel.
 Follow the spooky tunes of player pianos into the Music of Yesterday theater, then dive into Heritage of the Sea and meet the massive sea monster.

 As you can imagine, things get a little creepy here after dark, which is perfect for the haunted house in October.
 In December, you can count on special holiday-themed events.
 During the warm months, get some golfing in at the property’s championship golf course.